Cannabis Basics

 What are the reported effects of linalool?

-Traditionally, people have used lavender for its calming properties, but what does modern science say?
-In mice, studies have shown that inhaling linalool (one of the two main terpenes in lavender) can result in a calming effect (read more here and here).
-Another study showed that when mice were injected with caffeine, then inhaled linalool, their level of hyperactivity was reduced to a near normal motility, counteracting the effects of the injected caffeine.
+Traditionally, people have used linalool-rich lavender in aromatherapy for its calming properties, but what does modern science say?
+Studies done with mice have shown that inhaling linalool (one of the two main terpenes in lavender) can result in a calming effect.
+Another study showed that when mice were injected with caffeine and then inhaled linalool, their level of hyperactivity was reduced to near normal, counteracting the effects of the injected caffeine.

 Previous